kirillbobyrev/pabi/README.md

 - Try Rust: Rust seems to be great for a pre-AlphaGo era engine implementation (heuristic-based position evaluation).
 It is feature-rich, fast, modern and convenient programming language for systems programming.
-In a way, it feels like a natrual fit for such projects because it enforces good engineering practices into the development process.
+In a way, it feels like a natural fit for such projects because it enforces good engineering practices into the development process.
 I would guess that it might be easier to fix some of the shortcomings of existing engines and/or prevent them.
   However, the language is still not as widely adopted as C or C++.
 As the